Darkest Dungeon II

-Darkest Dungeon II is a roguelike role-playing video game developed and published by Red Hook Studios as the sequel to Darkest Dungeon.
+Darkest Dungeon II is a 2023 roguelike role-playing video game developed and published by Red Hook Studios as the sequel to Darkest Dungeon.
 The game was released in early access for Windows in October 2021.
 The full version of the game was released in May 2023.

 Gameplay

+In the game, the player commandeers a stagecoach, which is the primary way of navigating the game's world.